rednafi/rednafi.com/content/zephyr/footnotes_for_the_win.md

     - Essay
 ---

-There are a few ways you can add URLs to your markdown documents:
+There are a few ways you can add URLs to your Markdown documents:

 -   Inline links